maptv/decalendar/docs/decalendar.md

 ### Pomodoro {#sec-pom}

-Another real-life application of `spreads` can be to intersperse breaks in between periods of work. `Declock` uses the term `pom`, which is short for [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique), to describe a combined unit of work and rest.
-The times spent working and resting can vary, but a reasonable translation of the original Pomodoro into the `Declock` units would be to have `poms` that consist of 17 `mils` of work and 3 `mils` of rest, with a 17 `mil` break after every 4 `poms`.
-If we did not include the longer break, we could write infinite `poms` as this `split spread`: `»».017».003`.
+Another real-life application of `spreads` can be to intersperse breaks in between periods of work as in the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+The times spent working and resting can vary, but a reasonable translation of the original Pomodoro into the `Declock` units would be to have each `pomodoro` consist of 17 `mils` of work and 3 `mils` of rest, with a 17 `mil` break after every 4 `pomodoros`.
+This pattern is difficult to capture with a `slice`: .3:.7:: `.3».7».08».02»».017».003` If we did not include the longer break, we could write infinite `poms` as this `split spread`: `»».017».003`.
 The longer break complicates the pattern and introduces repetition to the `split spread`: `»».017,.017,.017,.017».003,.003,.003,.02`.
-`.3».7».08»».017».003`

 The 3.4-`dime` long `Decalendar` workday starts at `Dot 35`, ends at `Dot 69`, and can be summarized by the `spread` `.35».34`.
 This work schedule is 6̅ `mils` longer than the typical 9 to 5 schedule, because it starts 2.5 `cents` earlier than 9AM (`Dot 375`) and ends 1.83̅ `cents` earlier than 5PM (`Dot 7083̅`).